notname38/RNA-Secondary-Structure-Prediction-with-Neuro-evolutionary-approaches/Databases/readme.txt

 https://rna.urmc.rochester.edu/Text/File_Formats.html
 https://software.broadinstitute.org/software/igv/RNAsecStructure

+These archives have been eliminated due to not having the corresponding Cts: grp1_a.I1.e.C.sorokiniana.C1.SSU.323.seq grp1_a.I1.e.C.luteoviridis.B.C1.SSU.1052.seq

 The following archives give problems due to poor or incorrect label separation, thus they have been removed (both seq and ct).